RahulTeammate/Indraphyll/README.md

 **Additional Info:**
 1. If you cannot run the game or want a quick demonstration, click on this [link.](http://youtu.be/4MKtKoH0iCg?hd=1)
 2. The game's source code is located in TextGame > TextGame > game.
+3. For my coding style, I used the Google C++ Style Guide.
+For my commenting style, I used Javadoc Documentation.